nesk/network.js/README.md

     },

     upload: {
-        // Where is located your `speedtest.php` file.
+        // Where is located your `network.php` file.
-        endpoint: './speedtest.php',
+        endpoint: './network.php',
         // The delay while you want to take measures.
         delay: 8000,